Optical Coherence Tomography (OCT)

 When to have an OCT exam

 We recommend having an OCT exam at least every two years with your eye test.
-If you’re over 40 or have any symptoms a yearly exam is better.
-However, if you’re experiencing any of the following symptoms, please call us or book an eye test appointment straight away so we can help you find out what’s wrong:
+If you’re over 40 or experiencing vision symptoms a yearly exam is better, because detecting problems early can broaden treatment options.
+If you’re experiencing any of the following symptoms, please call us or book an eye test appointment straight away so we can help you find out what’s wrong:

 - Trouble reading or concentrating on any activity that requires fine vision